Flatbed Truckload Freight Shipping Services

 Flatbed Truckload in Practice

-Flatbed shipments often require:
+Flatbed shipments commonly require:

-• Accurate dimensions and weight distribution planning
+• Accurate freight dimensions and total weight confirmed before equipment is assigned

-• On-site loading equipment such as cranes or forklifts
+• On-site loading equipment such as cranes or forklifts confirmed before pickup

 Common Flatbed Equipment Types